Behold. believe. become.

-Malik Murray was born and raised in South Florida.
-He came to faith in Christ at the age of eleven, when the Lord began to reshape his life through the power of the gospel and the truth of His Word.
+Born and raised in South Florida, Malik came to faith in Christ at the age of eleven, when the Lord began to reshape his life through the truth of the gospel and the power of the Holy Spirit.

-When he is not studying, praying, or preparing, Malik enjoys reading, investing in the lives of young adults in his church community, spending time with family and friends, and unwinding with a good video game.
+When he is not studying, praying, or preparing, Malik enjoys reading, investing in the lives of young adults in his church community, and spending time with family and friends—and yes, occasionally unwinding with a good video game.

 A Core Ministry Ethos

-At the heart of my ministry is a simple conviction: God must remain at the center.
+At the heart of my ministry is a simple conviction: God must remain at the center of all things.

 I believe the church is healthiest when its life is shaped not first by human preference, cultural pressure, or the pursuit of relevance, but by the glory of God revealed in Jesus Christ through the Scriptures.
 For that reason, I understand ministry to be fundamentally theocentric.
 The goal is not merely to gather people or inspire them for a moment, but to help them see God rightly, respond to Him faithfully, and be formed by His truth over time.